Call for Speakers

-- 45-minute Workshop – This is a 45-minute session that will be presented three times each to a small group of about 40 self-advocates.
-This could also be a hands-on craft or movement activity that could engage a larger group of self-advocates.
-A person will need to be identified that will provide support both in preparing and presenting the workshop.
+- 45-minute Workshop – This is a 45-minute session that will be presented one to three times, each to a small group of about 40 self-advocate attendees.
+This could be an educational piece with an activity, a hands-on craft or activity, or a movement activity.
+Review the list of past workshops for ideas on topics to consider.
+A support person will need to be identified that will provide support both in preparing and presenting the workshop.

-Proposals will primarily be accepted from individuals with DS.
-However, there are opportunities for others interested in presenting to teens and adults with DS.
-All presentations will be given on Saturday, July 14th between 9am and 5pm.
+All presentations will be given on Saturday, June 29th between 9am and 5pm.
 Your flexibility in presentation time is essential to building a dynamic conference program.
 Audio Visual equipment will be provided as needed (LCD projector and screen, PC laptop, microphone.)
 All other supplies are the responsibility of the presenter.
 It is the expectation of the Y&A Conference Team that all self-advocate speakers with register for and participate in the Y & A Conference.
 All presenters are responsible for their travel and hotel expenses.

-All proposals must be received no later than Friday, Janaury 5, 2018, for full consideration of the Y&A Conference Team.
+All proposals must be received no later than Wednesday, January 2, for full consideration of the Y&A Conference Team.
 The team will review all proposals and slot presentations as they best fit within the program.
 Everyone who submits a proposal will be contacted by mid-February as to how their proposal can be included in the conference.